ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 To solve this problem, Nix provides the ability to use `overlays`.
 Simply put, `overlays` can globally modify the Derivation in `pkgs`.

-In the classic Nix environment, Nix automatically applies all `overlays` configurations under the paths `~/.config/nixpkgs/overlays.nix` `~/.config/nixpkgs/overlays/*.nix`, but in Flakes, in order to ensure the reproducibility of the system, it cannot depend on any configuration outside the Git repository, so this classic method cannot be used now.
+In the classic Nix environment, Nix automatically applies all `overlays` configuration under the paths `~/.config/nixpkgs/overlays.nix` `~/.config/nixpkgs/overlays/*.nix`, but in Flakes, in order to ensure the reproducibility of the system, it cannot depend on any configuration outside the Git repository, so this classic method cannot be used now.

-When using Nix Flakes to write NixOS configuration, Home Manager and NixOS both provide the `nixpkgs.overlays` option to define `overlays`, related documentation:
+When using Nix Flakes to write NixOS configuration, home Manager and NixOS both provide the `nixpkgs.overlays` option to define `overlays`, related documentation:

 - [home-manager docs - `nixpkgs.overlays`](https://nix-community.github.io/home-manager/options.html#opt-nixpkgs.overlays)
 - [nixpkgs source code - `nixpkgs.overlays`](https://github.com/NixOS/nixpkgs/blob/30d7dd7e7f2cba9c105a6906ae2c9ed419e02f17/nixos/modules/misc/nixpkgs.nix#L169)

-For example, the following content is a Module that loads Overlays, which can be used as either a Home Manager Module or a NixOS Module, because the two definitions are exactly the same:
+For example, the following content is a Module that loads Overlays, which can be used as either a home Manager Module or a NixOS Module, because the two definitions are exactly the same:

-> Home Manager is an external component after all, and most people use the unstable branch of Home Manager & nixpkgs, which sometimes causes problems with Home Manager Module, so it is recommended to import `overlays` in a NixOS Module.
+> home Manager is an external component after all, and most people use the unstable branch of home Manager & nixpkgs, which sometimes causes problems with home Manager Module, so it is recommended to import `overlays` in a NixOS Module.

 ```nix
 { config, pkgs, lib, ... }: